muramemory/Fintech-TimeSeries/README.md

 # Conclusion

 **Question:** Do you see any patterns, long-term and/or short?
 **Answer:** The Canadian Dollar-Yen exchange rate is in a downward trend, slowly decreasing over time with slight corrections to the upside but followed by further drops in price.

 **Question:** Based on the p-value, is the model a good fit?
 **Answer:** This model shows the voltility of the returns in a linear spiked fashion and therefore is a good fit.

 **Question:** What does the model forecast will happen to the Japanese Yen in the near term?
 **Answer:** The model forcasts that the price of Yen will increase in the near term.

 **Question:** What does the model forecast will happen to volatility in the near term?
 **Answer:** The model forcast shows us the Yen will continue to increase in value and experience volatility.

 **Question:** Does this model perform better or worse on out-of-sample data as compared to in-sample data?
 **Answer:** The out-of-sample data performs better has the mean squared error is less than the in-sample data, 0.644 vs 0.810.
 The lower the score the higher the accuracy is.
 Therefore the out-of-sample data is the winner in this scenario.

+### Conclusion Analysis

 1. Based on your time series analysis, would you buy the yen now?